Robinkhilery960/Interview-Questions/Javascript/readme.md

 ## 26. How do you decode or encode a URL in JavaScript

-For encoding and decoding purpuse we mainly uses UTF-8 format.UTF-8 means `Unicode Transformation Format - 8 bits`.It is an formate in which each code point will be assined memory and these codepoints are specific to each character for some character UTF-8 uses 1 byte ,for some 2 or 3 or for some also 4.
-We uses mailnt UTF-8 because it decreases your file size as much as it can.
+For encoding and decoding purpose we mainly uses UTF-8 format.UTF-8 means `Unicode Transformation Format - 8 bits`.It is an formate in which each code point will be assigned memory and these codepoints are specific to each character for some character UTF-8 uses 1 byte ,for some 2 or 3 or for some also 4.
+We uses mainly UTF-8 because it decreases your file size as much as it can.

 `encodeURI()` function is used to encode an URL.
 This function requires a URL string as a parameter and return that encoded string.